cern-eos/eos/doc/using/fusex.rst

-   ALL        wr-buf-queued       := 0 b           # write buffer allocated and kept on the queue for future reuse in writing ALL        wr-nobuff           := 0             # counter how often a 'no available buffer' condition was hit in writing ALL        ra-buf-inflight     := 0 b           # read-ahead buffer allocated with data in-flight in read-ahead ALL        ra-buf-queued       := 0 b           # read-ahead buffer allocated and kept on the queue for future reuse in read-head
-   ALL        ra-xoff             := 0             # counter how often we needed to wait for an available read-ahead buffer ALL        ra-nobuff           := 0             # counter how often a 'no available buffer' condition was hit in read-ahead
+   ALL        wr-buf-queued       := 0 b           # write buffer allocated and kept on the queue for future reuse in writing ALL        wr-nobuff           := 0             # counter how often a 'no available buffer' condition was hit in writing ALL        ra-buf-inflight     := 0 b           # read-ahead buffer allocated with data in-flight in read-ahead ALL        ra-buf-queued       := 0 b           # read-ahead buffer allocated and kept on the queue for future reuse in ra ALL        ra-xoff             := 0             # counter how often we needed to wait for an available read-ahead buffer ALL        ra-nobuff           := 0             # counter how often a 'no available buffer' condition was hit in read-ahead
    ALL        rd-buf-inflight     := 0 b           # read buffer allocated with data in-flight for reading